Open Now ?

 Water Quality

 The water pressure should be easily altered and not too weak or overly intense.
-Water pressure needs to be at an even flow and steady.
+Water pressure needs to have an even and steady flow.
 If the property has older pipes, water flow may come out in trickles.
 Broken pipes are a leading cause of weak water pressure.
 Leaks in the pipeline will cause the water supply to alter in pressure and temperature.

 Drainage System

-Your toilet can suffer from a clogged drain, also.
+Your toilet canalso suffer from a clogged drain.
 Flush the water and see if it backs up or makes a gurgling sound.
 Rising water is also a sign of blockage.
 A clogged pipe may start deep inside the line from tree root intrusions.

 Toilets

 Check the toilet for a leak or faulty pipes and valves.
 Water can leak out onto the floor or run into the bowl.
 You should also ensure that the flush buttons are secure and working efficiently.
 Test it by pressing the flush button and watch how long it takes for water to fill up the tank and bowl.
-Is the flush valve loose on the toilet?
+Is the flush valve on the toilet loose?

 Conduct a visual check for a wobbly toilet seat and cracked tank or bowl.
-And if there is a strong smell coming from the drain, check for issues with the main sewer lines even after thoroughly cleaning it.
+If there is a strong smell coming from the drain, check for issues with the main sewer lines even after thoroughly cleaning them.

 Sink and Vanities/Cabinet